CommonGateway/CoreBundle/docs/classes/Service/InstallationService.md

 public readDirectory (string $location)
 ```

-This function read a folder to find other folders or json objects
+This function read a folder to find other folders or json objects.